mei-friend/mei-friend.github.io/_docs/basic/persistence.md

 </figure>

 {% include alert.html type="primary" title='Limitation' content='At the momement, mei-friend will create a local storage session per URL.
 When having multiple tabs open in the same browser, spill-over effects may occur.
 This will be addressed in future releases of mei-friend.' %}

+## Reset to default

+To reset mei-friend, use `Help --> Reset to default`.
+This will clear all local storage, reset all settings to the default values, and load the default MEI encoding used for demonstration purposes.
+To reset individual menu tabs, press the reset button at the bottom of each settings menus tab (please see [Settings]({{ site.baseurl }}/docs/basic/settings) for more information).